jroller33/flask_demo/README.md

-# Flask demo
+# Flask testing app

-I'm using this repo to learn how [Flask](https://flask.palletsprojects.com/en/2.2.x/) works.
-Once I have a good grasp on it, I'm going to build a backend for my [React.js Barcode Generator](https://github.com/jroller33/Barcode-Generator) using Flask and Python.
+I'm using this repo to learn how [Flask](https://flask.palletsprojects.com/en/2.2.x/) works, then I'm going to start building a backend for my [React.js Barcode Generator](https://github.com/jroller33/Barcode-Generator) using Flask and Python.